foxkicks/foxkicks.github.io/_posts/2025-12-22-Webhook-Test.md

 ---

 This post only exists to test the new webhook between my Discord channel and this portfolio.
-Instead of using a webhook directly, this now uses a workflow.
+Instead of using a webhook directly, this now uses a workflow yml that scrapes for info.